Checkerb0ard/AdvancedAvatarControl/README.md

 # AdvancedAvatarControl
-Little mod for bonelab to gain more control over your avatar
+Little mod for BONELAB to gain more control over your avatar